 Trump's age, health woes raise his risk for COVID-19 illness

-President Donald Trump has several strikes against him -- age, obesity, elevated cholesterol and being male -- that could put him at greater risk of becoming seriously ill from the coronavirus infection he disclosed late Thursday.
+President Donald Trump has several strikes against him - age, obesity, elevated cholesterol and being male - that could put him at greater risk of becoming seriously ill from the coronavirus infection he disclosed early Friday.

-Trump and first lady Melania Trump, who also tested positive, "are both well at this time" and plan to remain at the White House while recovering and being closely monitored, according to a statement from his physician, Dr. Sean Conley.

-A White House official said Friday that Trump was having mild symptoms.
+Trump's doctor said later in the day that he felt fatigued and that he had been given an experimental treatment aimed at staving off a severe case of COVID-19.
+Friday evening he was flown to a military hospital where he will spend a 'few days.'
+Being there would allow for closer monitoring, such as if doctors decide they'd like scans of his lungs, and a quicker reaction time if he takes a turn for the worse.

 But COVID-19 is very unpredictable, he stressed.